 Dividing the Bulbs

-If your Asiatics start putting on less bloom, it is probably time to divide the bulbs.
-The bulbs multiply quickly and the baby bulbs will drain nutrients and water from the main bulbs.
-Be careful not to slice into your bulbs when digging.
+If your Asiatics start bloom less frequently, it is probably time to divide the bulbs.
+The bulbs multiply quickly, and the baby bulbs will drain nutrients and water from the main bulbs.
+Be careful not to slice into your bulbs when digging, though.
 Now you can use the baby bulbs for new lily plants.

-Remove the largest bulbs first and plant at least 3 of these together.
-The tiny bulbs can all be planted in a spot altogether for storage until they get large enough to display in the garden.
+Remove the largest bulbs first, and plant at least three of these together.
+The tiny bulbs can all be planted in a spot together for storage until they get large enough to display in the garden.